sheryl-ai/NeurIPS17/README.md

 └── run.py
 '''

+The input data can be found in the [kaggle's page](https://www.kaggle.com/c/msk-redefining-cancer-treatment/data).

 Note:
 1) 5fold.map.pkl is a pre-defined 5 fold cross-validation split for testing only.
 2) tree_feat_dict.pkl is a pre-defined Python dictionary for recommended number of trees in random forest classifier.